The Repixel Hub

 Idea #3: Match Specific Ads with Specific Site Owners

 Your current ads are great, and the last 10 ad creative tests that you ran lost to your control.
 You’re just about ready to give up...we get it.
 But this time it’s different.

-If you’re GNC and you’re repixeling people who have been to the weights section on Dick's website, your ads will probably do great because your audience is aligned.
+If you’re GNC and you’re repixeling people who have been to the weights section on Dick's Sporting Good's website, your ads will probably do great because your audience is aligned.
 But what if instead of using your standard ad creative you incorporated the fact that you know your audience is not only in the market for GNC, but they also like lifting weights.
 You could tweak your creative to be even more personalized and write ad creative that reads “Elevate your next weights workout with GNC."
-The put a protein shake in the image and let the clicks roll in.
+Then put a protein shake in the image and let the clicks roll in.